 (4) Nothing in this section limits the ability of the Director General to perform a function through an officer or agent.

-[Section 11A inserted by No. 46 of 2010 s.
+[Section 11A inserted: No. 46 of 2010 s.
 8.]

 11. Authorised persons

 (1) The Director General may, from time to time, in writing, authorise persons to take all such measures and do all such things as are necessary or convenient for controlling, and preventing the introduction and spread, of declared plants and declared animals.